strus38/quantum/README.md

 ```

-You can also use the Dockerfile provided
+You can also use the Dockerfile provided:

 ```
 $ docker build -t qiskit-myqlm-1:latest -f ./Dockerfile.qiskit-myqlm-1
 ```

-You can also use it in JARVICE (not working it, issue with Python/GCC on CentOS7)
+You can also use it in JARVICE:

 ```
 podman build -t qiskit-myqlm-1:jarvice -f ./Dockerfile.gui --format docker ...tag...
 ...push...

+# then add it as a custom app
 ```